sthagen/bloom42-chacha12-blake3/README.md

 </div>

 **Warning ⚠️: A (key, nonce) pair SHOULD NEVER be used to encrypt two messages.
-You can use either an unique key for every message, the same key with unique random nonces, or the same key with a NON-REPEATING counter in the first X bytes of the nonce.**
+You can use either the same key with unique random nonces, an unique key with random or fixed nonces, or the same key with a NON-REPEATING counter in the first X bytes of the nonce.
+See the specification to learn how much data you can safely encrypt.**

 `Cargo.toml`
 ```toml